krystalmejia24/bakery/docs/_posts/2020-03-05-quick-start.md

     ```

 4. **Nested Filters**
-    <br>You can nest codec and bitrate filters within audio and video filters.
+    <br>Some filters can be nested as a way to target assets of a specific content type.
 For example, if you wanted to remove AAC (MPEG-4) audio and filter the results within 500 Kbps and 1MB, you could make the following request to Bakery:

     ```
     http://bakery.dev.cbsivideo.com/a(co(mp4a),b(500,1000))/star_trek_discovery/S01/E01.m3u8